rosenbjerg/JsDataBindings/README.md

 * `detach()` removes all bindings and getter/setter functions.

-* One getter/setter function for each source property.
+* `setFormatter(htmlElement, sourceProperty, formatFunction)` sets the formatter function for a given

-The getter/setter functions returns the current value when called without a parameter, and sets the value when called with one parameter.
+* One property for each unique source property.

 ### Example
 **HTML:**